Dorothy Day Art Exhibition Opening !

 Cause Moves Forward with Eyewitnesses

-The Dorothy Day Guild is grateful to all over the last busy months who have submitted names of eyewitnesses — people they believe had a firsthand experience of Dorothy Day.
+The Dorothy Day Guild is grateful to all who have submitted names of eyewitnesses — people they believe had a firsthand experience of Dorothy Day.
 The goal is to construct as closely as possible, given the passage of time, a 360 degree view of Day’s life.
 Of the 256 names received, 52 have been selected for interviews.
-These will be conducted and transcribed as part of the Archdiocesan Inquiry to begin in 2016.
+These will be conducted and transcribed as part of the Archdiocesan Inquiry begun in 2016.

 Dorothy Day Mass at the Cathedral